 Health Savings Accounts (HSAs) are tax-advantaged medical savings accounts available to those enrolled in a high-deductible health plan (HDHP).
 A high-deductible health plan is an insurance plan that typically has higher deductibles and out-of-pocket maximum limits but much lower monthly premiums.

-An additional benefits of HSAs is that the tax-free dollars can be used for an abundance of qualified medical expenses.
-The money in your HSA is yours forever and doesn’t ‘expire’ at the end of the year.
-And you can switch off of an HDHP to another type of insurance without losing your HSA*.
+An additional benefit of HSAs is that the tax-free dollars can be used for an abundance of qualified medical expenses.
+The money in your HSA is yours forever and doesn’t "expire" at the end of the year.
+And you can switch off of an HDHP to another type of insurance without losing your HSA.*

 If you don’t use the money for healthcare expenses, you can withdraw money from the account for non-medical expenses after age 65, but it will be taxed as income.
 So you can keep growing that pile of money and have something available in case you get sick when you’re older, at which point you will easily have the funds to cover any procedures or medications.